pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 This guide collects the command-line steps required to run pklnd end to end on Google Cloud.
 It complements the [Cloud Console walkthrough](gcp-setup-cloud-console.md) referenced from the main [README](../README.md).

+> Prefer the Terraform workflow in [docs/terraform-deployment.md](./terraform-deployment.md) for day-to-day provisioning and deployment.
+The bash-based snippets below remain for operators who need manual gcloud commands; the previous helper scripts are preserved under `scripts/legacy/`.

 ## Prerequisites

 - A Google Cloud project with billing enabled and [gcloud](https://cloud.google.com/sdk/docs/install) ≥ 430.0.0 authenticated against it (`gcloud auth login`).